 In Wisconsin, the company Three Square Market (32M) was rendered famous when they implanted microchips in the hands of half of their staff.
-Of course, it was done voluntarily as a convenient way for the technology company’s staff to use the copy machine, buy snacks in the break room, and open doors.
+But, of course, it was done voluntarily as a convenient way for the technology company’s staff to use the copy machine, buy snacks in the break room, and open doors.

 In June 2020, the Michigan house of representatives passed a law banning implanted microchips at work.

-The so-called “Microchip Protection Act,” or more plainly house bill No 5672, is just one of many others spreading among the United-States.
+The so-called “Microchip Protection Act,” or more plainly house bill No 5672, is just one of many others spreading among the United States.

 What are the legal boundaries to staff microchipping?